Skip to main content

 Join Lipscomb alumnus Larry Bumgardner (’77) on Friday, Sept.
 26 at Longview Mansion for “Pillars of the American Century: FDR, Reagan and the World They Shaped” presented by the Lifelong Learning program.

-Franklin Roosevelt and Ronald Reagan were the two most consequential and successful Presidents of the 20th Century.
+Franklin Roosevelt and Ronald Reagan are considered by many historians to be the two most consequential and successful presidents of the 20th century.
 Most casual observers today think of them as polar opposites in their views on government and politics.
 But in fact, there are striking and surprising similarities between FDR and Reagan.

-With the 1900s widely recognized as the American Century, Roosevelt and Reagan might be considered the pillars standing tall near each end of that century of American dominance.
-Especially in today's polarized political environment, the policies, politics, and even personalities of these two political icons should be thoroughly examined.
-There are significant lessons to be learned by all those hoping to follow in their footsteps and to make the 21st Century yet another American Century.
+With the 1900s widely recognized as the American Century, Roosevelt and Reagan might be considered the pillars standing tall near each end of that century.
+With the backdrop of today's often polarized political environment, in this special program Bumgardner examines the policies, politics and personalities of these two political icons as well as lessons to be learned by those hoping to follow in their footsteps.

 Cost is $45 per person and includes lunch.
 Registration is required by Sept.
 23. Free parking is available on site.